The Human Truth Foundation

 The table above is Europe-wide, not just EU-wide.
 For complete statistical analysis and comparison of European countries, see: Which are the Best Countries in Europe?.

 The European Union is formed from a collection of treaties dating back to the European Economic Community founded in 1957.
-It has changed from an economic body designed to prevent war, into a wide and varied economic, social and political tool which encompasses over 500 million people.
+It has changed from an economic body designed to prevent war, into a wide and varied economic, social and political tool which encompasses over 440 million people2.
 "The EU is the world's biggest market, largest exporter, biggest aid donor and largest foreign investor"3.
+It has multiple democratic layers4; all laws are voted in by the European Parliament, which is comprised of members directly elected by member states' populations, and, the laws themselves are written by the Commission, which is led by a representative from each member state as chosen by their elected governments.
 Here are some notes on this growing megalith.

-1. European Democratic and Social Values, and Fundamental Rights4
+1. European Democratic and Social Values, and Fundamental Rights5

 The EU has no utmost declaration of rights (the constitution would have provided one), so the following is a mixture of legal precedents, EU membership requirements, treaty obligations along with some practical realities of European culture: